 Highlight Publications in an Academic Curriculum Vitae CV

 Publications are written form of presentations; if published in an academic journal, your credibility soars.
-As such, if you are applying for a position as a college instructor or adjunct professor, it is essential you integrate your publications in your higher education curriculum vitae.
-Make sure you write these in the proper format, including the title, journal name, date, and so forth.
-This process is the when including presentations in your CV.
+As such, if you are applying for a position as a college instructor or adjunct professor, you must integrate your publications in your higher education curriculum vitae.
+Make sure you write these journal articles in the proper format, including the title, journal name, date, and so forth.
+This process is the one when including presentations in your CV.

 Include Your Thesis Statement

 Within your academic CV, there will be a section dedicated to your formal education and credentials.
-If you have obtained a Master’s Degree or doctorate, you will want to include the title of your thesis as well.
+If you have obtained a Master’s Degree or doctorate, you will want to include your thesis’s title.
 If your thesis directly correlates to the subject you wish to teach, you may want to incorporate a brief synopsis – if your summary is more than a few lines long, you can showcase it at the end of your document.

 Use Quotes or Testimonials

-Implement resume or CV writing tips to skyrocket higher education job interviews.
+Implement these resume or CV writing tips to increase your education job interviews.